bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_plain_http.md

 ![image](https://github.com/user-attachments/assets/8bc42906-bfaa-4f15-868a-17a04256718a)

-They use Wireguard to encrypt all the data being send, because your device (running a Tailscale agent) might be located on the internet.
+The Tailscale agents use Wireguard to encrypt all the data being send, because your device (running a Tailscale agent) might be located on the internet.
 And you don't want other people to be able to intercept your data.
-As a result it is secure to use (insecure) http connections ***within*** your Tailnet, because only your devices (running a Tailscale agent) have access to those http connections.
+As a result it is secure to use http connections ***within*** your Tailnet, because only your devices (running a Tailscale agent) have access to those http connections.

 ## Disable https in Node-RED!
 When you have previously setup https in Node-RED, it is advised to turn it off.
 That can be achieved by putting the following statements (in settings.js file) in comment, and restart Node-RED: